sig-gis/kaza-lcms/ProjectWorkflow.md

 ![result_of_00sample_pts](docs/imgs/result_of_00sample_pts.PNG)

-**For the following Collect Earth Online step, we need the sample points CSV that was exported to Google Drive**

 #### Step 1b.
 Collect Reference Polygons in CEO

 We will now use the sample point CSV data exported from Step 1a in the creation of a reference data interpretation project in Collect Earth Online.